Continuing Education Activity

 There are no specific laboratory, radiographic, or other tests required to diagnose panic disorder.
-The DSM V criteria can be used to diagnose panic disorder which has been mentioned earlier.
-Certain rating scales designed by the clinicians are used in practice to assess the severity of the panic attacks.
-It is, however, important that health care providers perform a thorough examination of the patient to rule out an alternative diagnosis.
+The DSM 5 criteria can be used to diagnose panic disorder which has been mentioned earlier.
+Certain rating scales designed by clinicians are used in practice to assess the severity of panic attacks.
+It is, however, important that healthcare providers perform a thorough examination of the patient to rule out an alternative diagnosis.
 Panic disorder occurs in the absence of other medical or psychiatric conditions that can better explain the symptoms.

-Because of the risk of suicide, some patients may need inpatiet monitoring until the symptoms have subsided.
+Because of the risk of suicide, some patients may need inpatient monitoring until the symptoms have subsided.

 Prognosis can be guarded.
 The presence of panic disorder without other psychopathology is rare.
 Most people will have a recurrence of symptoms even after a symptom-free period.
-Compliance with treatment is a major issue and thus relapse of symptoms is common.
+Compliance with treatment is a major issue, and thus relapse of symptoms is common.
 Only about 60% of patients achieve remission within 6 months.
-Triggers for poor outcomes include a chronic illness, high interpersonal sensitivity, unmarried, low social class and living alone.
-Besides premature adverse cardiac events, these patients are also at a risk for suicide.
+Triggers for poor outcomes include a chronic illness, high interpersonal sensitivity, unmarried, low social class, and living alone.
+Besides premature adverse cardiac events, these patients are also at risk for suicide.